Chris Disspain

-Chris Disspain was a Director of ICANN (Internet Corporation for Assigned Names and Numbers) for 9 years (2011-2020), serving for a time as its Vice-Chair.
+Chris Disspain is an Australian corporate lawyer and executive who primarily works in the technology sector.

+In 1995 he co-authored the self help book Create Your Fuller Life Map, which focused proposed ways to create and execute more effective goals.

-He was the first Chair of ICANN's country-code top-level domain organization (ccNSO) in 2004 and served in that role until 2011..
-He was instrumental in developing the policies enabling the first use of non-Latin scripts in top-level domains.
+He was the first Chair of ICANN's country-code top-level domain organization (ccNSO) in 2004 and worked in that role until 2011.
+He also worked on developing the policies enabling the first use of non-Latin scripts in top-level domains. he was later a Director of ICANN (Internet Corporation for Assigned Names and Numbers) for 9 years (2011–2020), working for a time as its vice-chair.

-From 2000 until 2016 he was CEO of auDA, the independent governing body/manager of and the policy body governing the Australian Internet Domain Name Space.

-In 2005 he set up The auDA Foundation, a charitable trust to promote and encourage educational and research activities that enhance the utility of the Internet for the benefit of the Australian community.
+In 2005, he created The auDA Foundation, a charity to increase internet use and literacy in the Australian community.
 He was the Foundation chair from 2005 to 2016.

-From 2006 to 2013 Disspain was a member of the United Nations Secretary-General's Internet Governance Multi- Stakeholder Advisory Group.
+From 2006 to 2013, Disspain was a member of the United Nations Secretary-General's Internet Governance Multi-Stakeholder Advisory Group.

 From 2013 to 2016 he was a director of the Internet Society of Australia.

-In 1995 he co-authored the book Create Your Fuller Life Map, focused on improving personal performance through goal setting.

-Disspain is a corporate lawyer and has held executive management positions and directorships in private and public companies in the U.K. and Australia.
-These companies have included those involved in mining, e-commerce and the Internet.